 Common Types of Cancer for Both Genders

-Both men and women face risks for cancers like skin cancer (often due to UV exposure), pancreatic cancer, and liver cancer.
-Lifestyle factors such as diet, physical activity, and exposure to carcinogens play a significant role in cancer risk for both genders.
+Both men and women face risks for cancers like skin cancer (often due to UV exposure), pancreatic cancer, and liver cancer. types of cancer and its symptoms Lifestyle factors such as diet, physical activity, and exposure to carcinogens play a significant role in cancer risk for both genders.

 By understanding the most common types of cancer, men and women can prioritize regular screenings and adopt preventive measures to reduce their risk of developing these life-threatening diseases.